sass/sass/doc-src/SASS_CHANGELOG.md

 * Emit a warning when `&&` is used, since it's probably not what the user means.

+* Add a suggested replacement for extended compound selectors.

 ## 3.5.4 (15 December 2017)

 * `round()` now returns the correct results for negative numbers that should